meilisearch/documentation/learn/configuration/instance_options.md

 Activates scheduled snapshots.
 Snapshots are disabled by default.

 It is possible to use `--schedule-snapshot` as a flag.
-In this case, if `--schedule-snapshot` is present when launching an instance, Meilisearch takes a new snapshot every 24 hours.
+If `--schedule-snapshot` is present when launching an instance but has not been assigned a value, Meilisearch takes a new snapshot every 24 hours.

 It is also possible to explicitly pass a boolean value to `--schedule-snapshot`.
-Meilisearch takes a new snapshot every 24 hours if `--schedule-snapshot=true`, and takes no snapshots if `--schedule-snapshot=false`.
+Meilisearch takes a new snapshot every 24 hours when `--schedule-snapshot=true`, and takes no snapshots when `--schedule-snapshot=false`.

 For more control over snapshot scheduling, pass an integer representing the interval in seconds between each snapshot.
-With `--schedule-snapshot=3600`, Meilisearch takes a new snapshot every hour.
+When `--schedule-snapshot=3600`, Meilisearch takes a new snapshot every hour.

 [Learn more about snapshots](/learn/advanced/snapshots.md).